OWASP/CheatSheetSeries/cheatsheets_excluded/Content_Security_Policy_Cheat_Sheet.md

 ## Basic CSP Policy

-This policy will only allow resources from the originating domain for all the default level directives, and will not allow inline scripts/styles to execute.
-If your application and function with these restrictions, it drastically reduces your attack surface having this policy in place, and will work with most modern browsers.
+This policy will only allow resources from the originating domain for all the default level directives and will not allow inline scripts/styles to execute.
+If your application functions with these restrictions, it drastically reduces your attack surface, and works with most modern browsers.

 The most basic policy assumes: